AppuXdev/PRODIGY_DS_02/README.md

 Perform data cleaning and exploratory data analysis on train.csv to explore relationships between variables and identify patterns in passenger survival data.

 ## Files
-- `gtrain.ipynb` - Jupyter notebook with complete EDA and visualizations
+- `train.ipynb` - Jupyter notebook with complete EDA and visualizations
 - `train.py` - Python script version of the analysis
 - `train.csv` - Training dataset with 891 passenger records